Download this Trucking Technology Business Plan free for easy editing in Microsoft Word, Google Docs, and Apple Pages:

 5.2 PRODUCT DEVELOPMENT

 Development of the Haul-IT network is currently underway and is being headed by the company’s Director of Technology, Matt Carr.
-Development is on schedule to be completed and ready for the initial users by January 2009, with first auction transactions taking place by June 2009.
+Development is on schedule to be completed and ready for the initial users by January of year 1, with first auction transactions taking place by June the same year.
 Two engineers are currently working with Mr. Carr on the development of the service.
 A dedicated server is being hosted by a partner company to ensure that the service is available and backed up.

 The GPS service and hardware is being provided in conjunction with our strategic partners.
 The units are estimated to cost $200, which will be recouped through the monthly service fee for the Haul-IT Premium service.
 Our gross margin is approximately 90%, which is comparable to other online service providers, and is attributed to sales commission costs and GPS hardware costs.